GLOBAL MARKETS-Dollar dips, trade thins on May Day after stormy week

 “Now we are back to waiting to see if the U.S. economic slowdown will reverse in the coming months.”

+Asian shares recovered from session lows but struggled overnight on the back of weak U.S. corporate earnings.
+London’s FTSE 100 dipped about 0.4 percent in the first hour of trade, with some analysts pointing to a Chinese Purchasing Managers’ Index (PMI) for April that showed its manufacturing sector barely grew.

+The reading of 50.1 was barely above the 50-point mark that separates growth from contraction, but was slightly better than a consensus expectation for a reading of 50, as activity in the world’s second-largest economy continues to cool.

-Encouraging unemployment data were released on Thursday.
-The focus on Friday was the ISM survey of U.S. manufacturing sentiment survey later in the day.
+There were better signs from U.S. unemployment data on Thursday and the main focus on Friday will be the ISM survey of U.S. manufacturing sentiment survey later in the day.

-Asian shares finished a touch higher on the day and London’s FTSE 100 inched into positive territory after a weak start.

-The dollar was roughly flat on the day against a basket of currencies at 94.649.
-Gains against the yen and sterling offset weakness against the euro.
+“Right now there is a fair bit of doubt about the dollar’s bull run and whether the euro will drop further.
+We think the euro will resume its decline.”

-Crude oil prices were lower after logging their best monthly gains in six years in April, helped by the dollar’s weakening and bets that a supply glut would ease.
+Crude oil prices were a touch lower after logging their best monthly gains in six years in April, helped by the dollar’s weakening and bets that a supply glut would ease.

-Brent crude stood at $66.30 a barrel, after reaching a 2015 peak of $66.93 and adding 21 percent in April.
-U.S. crude fell 0.2 percent to $59.52, after hitting a 2015 high of $59.85 in post-settlement trading.
-(Additional reporting by Judy Hua and Pete Sweeney in Beijing, Lisa Twaronite in Tokyo; Editing by Larry King)
+Brent crude stood at $66.47 a barrel, after reaching a 2015 peak of $66.93 and adding 21 percent in April.
+U.S. crude fell 0.2 percent to $59.50, after hitting a 2015 high of $59.85 in post-settlement trading.
+(Additional reporting by Judy Hua and Pete Sweeney in Beijing, Lisa Twaronite in Tokyo; Editing by Louise Ireland)